 Planning a Hackathon?
 Read what Foursquare, Paypal, Banco Sabadell and others do

-More and more companies plan to make use of hackathons to bring innovation and hidden talents to their organization.
-Too compelling are the various success stories, which are telling about fabulous results delivered by people, who invest a small amount of their time into an aspiring challenge.
-The return on invest is a bet, but it seems to pay off – at least for those who are telling theses stories.
+More and more companies plan to make use of hackathon.
+They want to bring innovation and hidden talents to their organization.
+Too compelling are the various success stories, which are telling about fabulous results.
+They are delivered by people, who invest a small amount of their time into an inspiring challenge.
+The return on invest is a bet, but it seems to pay off – at least for those who are telling these stories.

 Irrespective of doing an internal hackathon with own employee or a public hackathon, it requires accurate planning.
 Context, facilities, objectives, incentives, and communication needs to create a fundament for a successful event.

-Quite often the planning of a hackathon becomes a tedious task, as the attempt to create a consistent story, which is in line with the vision of the organization, becomes a major venture.
+Quite often the planning of a hackathon becomes a tedious task.
+The attempt to create a consistent story, which is in line with the vision of the organization, becomes a major venture.
 All of those, who have invested a great amount of time into planning a hackathon, just to find out that it did not really work out, can tell about these challenges.

 The article “Hackathon Projects by Big Companies: Foursquare, Paypal, Banco Sabadell” takes a look at the facilitation of hackathons and the approaches of big, international players.
 This makes this article a good reference for anyone planning a hackathon.

-If you have own experiences with planning and running a hackathon or know some great resources all around hackathons, please leave a comment!
+Do you have own experiences with planning and running a hackathon?
+Or do you know some great resources all around hackathons?
+Please leave a comment!